clevercanyon/js-object-mc/README.md

 ### `mc.u.type(value)`

 Gets real type of any value.
-The return value is a string - the name of the constructor.
+The return value is a string; i.e., name of constructor.

 ```js
 console.log(mc.u.type(null)); // 'Null'